 Apart from items or abilities giving you a fixed amount of damage, there are some that increases the damage depending on how much you already have.
-Command Aura is a good example of that, it increases nearby friendly units' attack damage with 12/20/28/36%.
-The behaviour of this (and all other percentage based damage increasers/decreasers) is that it will only count damage that are either base damage of the unit, or such damage that is given to it by stats (the primary attribute of heroes).
-Pure damage by items or abilities will not be counted.
-Neither will these abilities increase damage given by other of the same type (Command Aura will not benefit from the damage given by Trueshot Aura).
+Vengeful Spirit's Command Aura is a good example, increasing nearby friendly units' attack damage by 12/20/28/36% (at level 1/2/3/4).
+This will only count the unit's base damage plus the primary attribute (in the case of heroes).
+Damage from any other source will not be counted.
+So an Ultimate Orb will increase the damage gained by Command Aura, but a Broadsword will not.

 - * Attack Speed

 - * Lifesteal

 - * Neutral Creeps